corda/corda/docs/source/firewall-configuration-file.rst

             :crlCheckSoftFail: If true (recommended setting) allows certificate checks to pass if the CRL(certificate revocation list) provider is unavailable.

 :haConfig: Optionally the ``SenderReceiver`` and ``BridgeInner`` modes can be run in a hot-warm configuration, which determines the active instance using an external master election service.
-    Currently, the leader election process can be delegated to Zookeeper, or the firewall can use the ``Bully Algorithm`` (see <https://en.wikipedia.org/wiki/Bully_algorithm>) via Publish/Subscribe messages on the artemis broker.
+    Currently, the leader election process can be delegated to Zookeeper, or the firewall can use the ``Bully Algorithm`` (see `here <https://en.wikipedia.org/wiki/Bully_algorithm>`_) via Publish/Subscribe messages on the artemis broker.
     For production it is recommended that a Zookeeper cluster be used as this will protect against network partitioning scenarios.
 However, the ``Bully Algorithm`` mode does not require any additional server processes.
     Eventually other electors may be supported e.g. ``etcd``.
 This configuration section controls these options: